sgigou/sgigou.github.io/_posts/2020-06-05-keyboard-extension-height-without-warning.markdown

 ## The whole solution

-Your main view controller should contain look like this:
+Your main view controller should look like this:

 ```swift
 class KeyboardViewController: UIInputViewController {